 The Registrar's Office evaluates APS at the end of each quarter.
 Student progress is reviewed for both GPA and Successful Completion Rate (SCR).
 The minimum GPA for undergraduate programs is 2.0 and the minimum SCR is 67%.
 NewSchool calculates the pace at which the student is progressing by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.
-In determining the total number of credit hours attempted.
-NewSchool must include all credits attempted at NewSchool under the student's current degree level along with all transfer credits that count towards the student's current program.
-Grades from transfer courses will not be included in the NewSchool is not used in calculating GPA.
-It is, however, calculated negatively toward the student's successful completion rate (SCR).
-Original credits for repeated courses count as unsuccessfully attempted credits when calculating the CSCR, but do not count in the GPA.
+In determining the total number of credit hours attempted, NewSchool must include all credits attempted at NewSchool under the student's current degree level along with all transfer credits that count towards the student's current program.
+Grades from transfer courses will not be included in the NewSchool GPA.